 11. The Mother (of Pondicherry)

-Add your favorite edible flowers to the ice cube tray while making ice.
+Add your favourite edible flowers to the ice cube tray while making ice.

 Take a tall glass of filtered water and add a sprig of sage.